 To support modern analytics, data processes require a new approach that goes far beyond data quality: data reliability.

 Data reliability is a major step forward from traditional data quality.
-Data reliability includes data quality but covers much more functionality that data teams need to support for modern, near-real-time data processes.
+While it includes data quality, it encompasses much more functionality that data teams need to support for modern, near-real-time data processes.

 - More substantial data monitoring checks on datasets such as data cadence, data drift, schema drift, and data reconciliation to support the greater volume and variety of data,